mcaskill/jQuery-Selectric/README.md

    *              Every class in 'postfixes' should be separate with a
    *              space and follow this exact order:
    *              'Input Items Open Disabled TempShow HideSelect Wrapper
-   *              Hover Responsive Above Scroll Group GroupLabel' */
+   *              Focus Hover Responsive Above Scroll Group GroupLabel' */
   customClass: {
     prefix: 'selectric',